fcarva/dadiva-qf/README.md

 Quadratic funding is a coordinating mechanism to finance public goods, in this financing mechanism the amount of contribution matters more than the amount donated.

-There is a project of a QF calculator, created by the site (wtfisqf.com)
+There is a project of a QF calculator, inspired by the project https://wtfisqf.com/ created by the site by **@_anishagnihotri & @owocki**

 My intention is to create a storytelling for the process of creating the project, description, funding round (simulation), the result of the donation with the QF.